CLOSE Close

 • PUD Letter to Authorize Parallel Operation

 Please review the Generation Interconnection Overview flow chart for additional information.
-Contact Key Accounts at 425-783-8180 if you have questions.
+If you have any questions, please contact us at interconnection@snopud.com.

 Interconnected generators ranging from 100 kilowatts to 2 megawatts intended to operate commercially may be eligible to participate in the PUD’s Small Renewables Program.
 View sample small renewables power purchase agreement.